 Main image: BSIP/UIG via Getty Images

 Our reporting on coronavirus is part of our Global Health project, which has a number of funders including the Bill and Melinda Gates Foundation.
+Our reporting on Decision Machines is funded by Open Society Foundations.
 None of our funders have any influence over the Bureau’s editorial decisions or output.

 [Comment awaiting moderation]